Tunable quantum metric and band topology in bilayer Dirac models: Introduction

 \section{Introduction}

-The quantum geometric tensor \cite{2010arXiv1012.1337C,10.1093/nsr/nwae334,2025arXiv250100098Y}, which comprises Berry curvature and quantum metric, serves as a fundamental framework for characterizing the geometric properties of Bloch states in condensed matter systems.
+The quantum geometric tensor \cite{2010arXiv1012.1337C,10.1093/nsr/nwae334,2025arXiv250100098Y}, which comprises the Berry curvature and quantum metric, serves as a fundamental framework to characterize the geometric properties of Bloch states in condensed matter systems.
 Berry curvature, the imaginary part of this tensor, governs topological phenomena such as the quantized anomalous Hall effect \cite{RevModPhys.82.1959}.
-This effect arises when the integral of the Berry curvature over the Brillouin zone yields nonzero Chern numbers, which protect gapless boundary states against perturbations \cite{RevModPhys.82.3045,Qi2011}.
-This intrinsic relationship facilitates the development of topological band theory \cite{Chiu2016}, a cornerstone of modern condensed matter physics, and has led to the discovery of various topological phases, including topological insulators (TIs) \cite{Kane2005,Bernevig2006,PhysRevLett.98.106803}, topological superconductors (TSCs) \cite{Fu2008,Lutchyn2010,Luo20241}, and higher-order topological phases \cite{Benalcazar2017a,Benalcazar2017,Song2017,Luo2021a,luo2024,Luo2023a}.
+This effect arises when the integral of Berry curvature over the Brillouin zone yields a nonzero Chern number, which protects gapless boundary states against perturbations \cite{RevModPhys.82.3045,Qi2011}.
+This intrinsic relationship facilitates the development of topological band theory \cite{Chiu2016}, a cornerstone of modern condensed matter physics, and has led to the discovery of various topological phases, including topological insulators \cite{Kane2005,Bernevig2006,PhysRevLett.98.106803}, topological superconductors \cite{Fu2008,Lutchyn2010,Luo20241}, and higher-order topological phases \cite{Benalcazar2017a,Benalcazar2017,Song2017,Luo2021a,luo2024,Luo2023a}.
 In contrast, quantum metric, the real part of the quantum geometric tensor, quantifies the distance between quantum states in momentum space.
-It plays a pivotal role in a wide range of physical phenomena beyond the scope of Berry curvature, such as the nonlinear Hall effect \cite{gaoyang2014,LiuHuiying2021,wangchong2021,anyuanguo2023}, optical absorption spectra \cite{SouzaIvo2000,GaoYang2019,Onishi2024,Komissarov2024,Verma2024step,Verma2024a,Resta2025}, entanglement entropy \cite{PaulNisarga2024,TamPokMan2024,ZhouLongwen2024,Kruchkov2024,wuxiaochuan2024}, and flat band superconductivity \cite{Peotta2015,Julku2017,XieFang2020,HerzogArbeitman2022,HofmannJohannesS2023,Peotta2023,2024sunziting}.
+It plays a pivotal role in a wide range of physical phenomena beyond the scope of Berry curvature, such as the nonlinear Hall effect \cite{gaoyang2014,LiuHuiying2021,wangchong2021,anyuanguo2023}, optical absorption spectra \cite{SouzaIvo2000,GaoYang2019,Jankowski2024,Onishi2024,Komissarov2024,Verma2024step,Verma2024a,Resta2025}, entanglement entropy \cite{PaulNisarga2024,TamPokMan2024,ZhouLongwen2024,Kruchkov2024,wuxiaochuan2024}, and flat band superconductivity \cite{Peotta2015,Julku2017,XieFang2020,HerzogArbeitman2022,HofmannJohannesS2023,Peotta2023,2024sunziting}.
 Recent research has revealed a profound interplay between band topology and quantum metric \cite{RoyRahul2014,OzawaTomoki2021,OkumaNobuyuki2024,KwonSoonhyun2024,DingHaiTao2024,Romeral2024,Yu2025,chiupokman2025,Jankowski2025}.
-For instance, topological invariants such as the Chern number \cite{RoyRahul2014}, Euler number \cite{KwonSoonhyun2024}, Wilson loop invariant \cite{Yu2025}, and spin Chern number \cite{Jankowski2025} impose a lower bound on the quantum metric.
+For example, topological invariants such as the Chern number \cite{RoyRahul2014}, Euler number \cite{KwonSoonhyun2024,Jankowski2025a}, Wilson loop invariant \cite{Yu2025}, and spin Chern number \cite{Jankowski2025} impose a lower bound on the quantum metric.
 This connection suggests that the quantum metric and band topology are not merely parallel concepts but are intricately intertwined, collectively shaping the electronic properties of materials.